-3. The photo exemplifies a box man-like gaze by the position of the dark figure between the two kiosks.
+3. The photo could exemplify a box man-like gaze from the position of the dark figure between the two kiosks.
 It is facing away from the kiosk whose shutter we look through, making our own gaze voyeuristic, while the gaze of the figure is directed at the closed box of an inscrutably shuttered lottery kiosk.

 4. The photo could be of a place which is suitable to the fictional box men.
 On page 25 the narrator says, “The area around a station or a crowded shopping district was more suited to a box man.
 I liked the honesty of it.
 I felt at home with it–three or four straight roads pretending to be a labyrinth.”
 For me kiosks call to mind, among other places, train stations and their environs.

 Some of these readings would potentially fit all eight photographs.
 It is likely Abe intended them to represent work the narrator had done as a professional photographer, at some unspecified point before the narrative of the book gets underway.

 This photograph, too, comes in the middle of unrelated material.
 It is presumably the side of a railroad car.
 The text recounts an episode that is pertinent to the book, and I think a reader will assume that it will come in later in the novel—but it doesn’t.
 The oddity of this only becomes apparent when a reader looks back through the book after finishing it.